76 minutes / 2018

 Imagine having the opportunity to go back in time and visit with C.S.
 Lewis, and not just at the local Eagle and Child Pub, but in his home, the Kilns, sitting across from him amongst his books and papers as he pulled on his pipe and shared thoughts from his latest literary efforts.

 If that idea excites you, then you are in for such a treat!
 Max McLean’s one-man theatre production, C.S.
-Lewis Onstage is still touring across North America, but a filmed version is available on DVD or streamed online.
+Lewis Onstage is still touring across North America, but a filmed version of the show is available on DVD and streaming online.
 Mclean is Lewis, and we are his guests as Lewis recounts the story of his conversion.
 He shares how he rejected God as a school boy, and grew more adamant as a young man.
 He voices the atheistic arguments he relied on – arguments that are still in use today.
 But, as Lewis explains to us, if one wishes to remain an atheist, you can never be too careful about your reading.
 God used the talents of a diverse cast of writers to bring this prodigal back, from George MacDonald to G.K.
 Chesterton, and Tolkien too.
 Lewis explains how he was drawn back in stages, and only bent his knee because he couldn’t do anything else.
 His was a grudging bow; he was “the most reluctant convert.”

 I absolutely love this film, but I can also see how this would be dreadfully dull for anyone who isn’t already a fan of Lewis’ non-fiction.
 It is, after all, just a man talking and talking and talking.
 I should also admit that as much as I enjoyed this, I also fell asleep several times as I made my way through it.
 That was due in part to the complete lack of action (no explosions here to wake me back up again), to the charming but decidedly calm manner of the man himself, and due also to the demand the film put on my brain – it requires complete attentiveness or else you just won’t follow the train of thought Lewis is laying out.